mitmath/18336/README.md

 ## Final Projets

-The final project is a 10 page paper (using a LaTeX template to be provided) and a 15 minute presentation during the last week of classes.
+The final project is a 10-15 page paper and a 15 minute presentation during the last week of classes.
 **The final project is broad in scope, but must include the implementation of a fast algorithm in Python or Julia along with performance and error analyses.**
 The project can take the form a "lit. review project" discussing a published algorithm, or a "research project" attempting to implement a new solver for a problem of your choice.